 It is important to remember that your injury and the related damages must accompany your initial claim and application.
 The application must be both accurate and complete, with any omissions or errors leading to the insurance company rejecting your initial application.

-Further, the purpose of your damages is to replace any lost wages and earnings that result from your injury, which you can calculate by measuring the impact of your medical malpractice injury on your ability to work and support your family.
+Your damages aim to replace lost wages due to your injury.
+Calculate this by assessing how the injury affects your ability to work and support your family.

-IS YOUR CHILD'S KLUMPKE'S PALSY THE RESULT OF A BIRTH INJURY HOSPITAL ERROR?
+IS YOUR CHILD KLUMPKE’S PALSY THE RESULT OF A BIRTH INJURY HOSPITAL ERROR IN CHICAGO, IL?

-If your child suffers from Klumpke's palsy due to the medical malpractice of your delivery doctor, you may be entitled to compensation.
-The medical malpractice attorneys at Zayed Law Offices helps families whose children have sustained birth injuries due to the negligence of the delivering doctor.
-Birth injuries, such as Klumpke's palsy, can mean a lifetime of special needs and medical treatment for an infant.
-Our dedicated Chicago birth injury lawyers fights to secure a fair settlement, which ensures that your child's medical and financial needs will always be taken care of.
-Medical malpractice cases can be complex and require a knowledgeable lawyer to navigate the litigation effectively.
-Our Chicago Klumpke's palsy attorney is highly skilled in birth injury cases and makes use of an extended network of resources to provide the necessary evidence in your case.
-Contact us today for a free case evaluation.
+If your child suffers from Klumpke’s palsy due to the medical malpractice of your delivery doctor, you may be entitled to compensation.
+The medical malpractice attorneys at Zayed Law Offices Personal Injury Attorneys helps families whose children have sustained birth injuries due to the negligence of the delivering doctor.
+Birth injuries, such as Klumpke’s palsy, can mean a lifetime of special needs and medical treatment for an infant.
+Our dedicated Chicago birth injury lawyers fights to secure a fair settlement, which ensures that your child’s medical and financial needs will always be taken care of.
+Klumpke’s Palsy cases can be complex and require a knowledgeable lawyer to navigate the litigation effectively.

-In the following FAQs, we'll explore several commonly asked questions related to medical malpractice and explore how the experienced attorneys from Zayed Law Offices can step in on your behalf and recover the best possible settlement for your injuries.
+In the following FAQs, we’ll explore several commonly asked questions related to medical malpractice and explore how the experienced attorneys from Zayed Law Offices Personal Injury Attorneys can step in on your behalf and recover the best possible settlement for your injuries.

 HOW DO I KNOW IF I HAVE A MEDICAL MALPRACTICE CLAIM?